 The fNRB value presented in this report (62.74%) is significantly lower to the fNRB values reported in registered projects.
 For example GS1321 and GS2439 registered with fNRB values 95.54% and 88.96% respectively.
-The primary reason is area designed as protected in the lastest FAO FRA report (see table above) is reported as 1,840,000 ha, which is almost th 52% of the total forest area.
+The primary reason is area designed as protected in the latest FAO FRA report (see table above) is reported as 1,840,000 ha, which is almost th 52% of the total forest area.
 The fNRB value presented in this report can be considered conservative.

 Please refer to Excel sheet “Guatemala fNRB assessment” for detailed calculations